 Local fish - the essence of Portuguese food

-The best local grilled fishes are:
+The best local fish dishes are:

-• Sardines (PT: Sardinhas)
+• Sardines – grilled (PT: Sardinhas)

-• Seabream (Dourada)
+• Seabream – grilled (Dourada)

-• Seabass (Robalo)
+• Seabass – grilled (Robalo)

-• Squids (Lulas)
+• Squids – grilled or fried (Lulas)

-• Shrimps (Camarão)
+• Shrimps – grilled or fried (Camarão)

 • Octopus (Polvo), e.g. Polvo á Lagareiro – baked octopus with oil and garlic